Last Updated on June 11, 2022 by Marc Grill

 We love this grill because it has 480 square inches of primary cooking surface and 100 square inches of additional porcelain as a secondary surface.
 The front cast iron door makes it easy to check the fire without cooling the food.
 This grill is affordable for those who want a big grill and don’t want to pay for it.

 One thing we don’t like about this grill is that it’s not easy to assemble.
 The instructions are a bit confusing and take longer than expected.
 Also, the charcoal tray frame is not built to be sturdy, so it is important to be careful when removing it.

 A simple yet durable design with a total cooking area of 250 square inches.
 Detailed instructions make the assembly very easy and are a great help in saving charcoal.
 The ashtray can be easily removed.
 One problem with this grill is that it is a bit difficult to move.

 The handle is at the top, so wheeling is awkward.
 There’s room for just one layer of charcoal, which isn’t a problem since this grill doesn’t use as much charcoal as other grills on the market, but some people may like the versatility of using it more for long cooking times.

 9. Weber original kettle charcoal grill

-This grill is great, but there are a few things to keep in mind.
-This grill is the ideal size for groups of 4 or fewer, but if you are cooking for a crowd you may want a larger model (or a second grill).
+This grill is great, but there are a few things to remember.
+This grill is ideal for groups of 4 or fewer, but if you are cooking for a crowd, you may want a larger model (or a second grill).
 Not big enough to use to cook the whole turkey.
-We also want to be able to adjust the distance between the coal and the shelf, but overall this is a great grill.
+We also want to be able to adjust the distance between the coal and the shelf, but overall, this is a great grill.